AgbaD/collpy/README.md

 Progress bars are used to tell how far or how long a process has gone or taken and how much is left to be done

-It highlighs the lenght of the total procress and the time take to complete
+It highlighs the lenght of the total procress and the time taken to complete

-Progress bars are best used when a user wants to iterate over a number of values and perform actions on those values while taken note of the average time elapsed and getting an idea of the time left for a process to reach completion.
+Progress bars are best used when a user wants to iterate over a number of values and perform actions on those values while taking note of the average time elapsed and getting an idea of the time left for a process to reach completion.

 Import package into python script or shell environment